-Distal radius fractures of the wrist are the most common upper extremity fracture, and the incidence of these injuries typically increases during winter months.
-The surgeons at Orthopaedic Associates of Muskegon are highly experienced in treating these common injuries and utilize the latest technology in plate and screw fixation when surgery is necessary.
+Our hand specialists treat all hand and wrist conditions, including fractures, trauma, tendinitis, sports injuries, nerve compression, and arthritis.
+The surgeons at Orthopaedic Associates of Muskegon include a fellowship-trained hand specialist and utilize the latest technology when surgery is necessary.
 Below are a few of the common hand and wrist conditions treated.

 The most common symptoms are: